DecisionsDev/odm-docker-kubernetes/authentication/Okta/README.md

 >Note:  The discovery endpoint can be found in **Security** / **API** / **default** / **Settings** in **Metadata URI**.

-# Deploy ODM on container configured with Okta Server (Part 2)
+# Deploy ODM on a container configured with Okta Server (Part 2)

 ## Prepare your environment for the ODM installation

-### Create a secret to use the Entitled registry
+### Create a secret to use the Entitled Registry

 1. Log in to [MyIBM Container Software Library](https://myibm.ibm.com/products-services/containerlibrary) with the IBMid and password that are associated with the entitled software to get your entitlement key.